RTBlanco/hero_index/README.md

     $ robin

     Found Red Robin!
-    What would you like know about Red Robin
+    What would you like to know about Red Robin
         (1) Main Information
         (2) Physical Traits
         (3) Power Levels
-        (4) Who Is Stonger (pits current hero verser another)
+        (4) Who Is Stronger (pits current hero verser another)

         -------------------------------------------------------
         (back) To go back